Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 - Lost keywords

-- New on SERP shows for which keywords Google now started showing featured snippets
+- New on SERP shows for which keywords Google now started showing them

 So if you’re someone who’s concerned more about getting snippets on Google box, you must start using SEMrush.